-There have been two recent announcements of changes which will affect development proposals on, or adjacent to, heritage places.
+There have been two important recent announcements of changes which will affect development proposals on, or adjacent to, heritage places.

 Changes to the development assessment system for State Heritage Places in Queensland